rust-embedded/discovery/src/11-usart/send-a-string.md

 Then execute the program again but in *one go* using the `continue` command.
 What happens this time?

-Finally, build the program in *release* mode and, again, run it one go.
+Finally, build the program in *release* mode and, again, run it in one go.
 What happens this time?